Nursing

 5. A total of two unsuccessful attempts in two separate semesters (D, F or W) in the nursing program will result in dismissal from the program.

-6. If a student has a documented extenuating circumstance that should be considered related to a withdrawal or failure, the student may submit a letter to the Admissions Committee for a decision on repeating a course or readmission to the program after receiving a recommendation from the Program Chair.
+6. If a student has a documented extenuating circumstance that should be considered related to a withdrawal or failure, the student may submit a letter to the Wallace State Community College Admissions Committee for a decision on repeating a course or readmission to the program after receiving a recommendation from the Program Chair.

 8. A student must demonstrate competence in pharmacology theory as well as calculating drugs and dosages.
 Tests will be given to assess the student’s competence in calculating drugs and dosages within the nursing program.

-9. A student must maintain legal, moral, and legislative standards which determine acceptable behaviors of a practical or registered nurse.
-The nursing faculty as a whole reserves the right to determine behaviors that are inappropriate or that may cause harm to a client.
+9. A student must adhere to professional, legal and ethical standards for a healthcare professional.
+The nursing department reserves the right to determine behaviors that are inappropriate or that may cause harm to a client.
+Students who exhibit behaviors that violate standards of a healthcare professional are subject to dismissal.
 The WSCC-DNE reserves the right to permanently dismiss from the program any student who is refused the use of the facilities by a clinical agency.

-10. A student must maintain major medical health insurance for the duration of enrollment in the program.
+10. A student must be in compliance with all clinical requirements for the duration of their enrollment in the program.

 Reinstatement to Program